 So that’s what this post is for – to show you exactly how I take two pounds of ground beef and stretch it to cover at least eight meals.
 Let’s get cooking!

-Anything you add to ground beef to make it go a bit further is called “fillers.”
-You can add a variety of filler foods, but the trick is to use fillers that will save you money AND that your family will enjoy.
+Anything you add to ground beef to make it go a bit further is called “meat filler.”
+You can add a variety of filler foods, but the trick is to use meat fillers that will save you money AND that your family loves.

-These veggies work really well, especially when they’re shredded or diced finely:
+These veggies work really well, especially when they’re shredded or finely chopped.
+The texture mixes in well and the flavor doesn’t overwhelm:

 - carrots